MH-Scripts/mh-cashasitem/zips/readme.md

-This qb-inventory 2.0.0 is alreayd edit for mh-cashasitem
+This qb-inventory 2.0.0 is already edit for mh-cashasitem.